FosterDonkor73/FosterDonkor/README.md

 ## Certifications
-* 🏅 Google Data Analytics
-  Issued by Google on Coursera
+* 🏅 Google Data Analytics<br>Issued by Google on Coursera
-* 🏅 Data Science For Everyone
+* 🏅 Data Science For Everyone<br>Issued by DataCamp
-  Issued by DataCamp

 ## Skills